OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Reminders.md

     * Not release from coach
     * Not published

-_Example_: Only if the course has the status “Approved coaches” will all coaches receive an info email about their coaching task.
+_Example_: Only if the course has the status "Approved coaches" will all coaches receive an info e-mail about their coaching task.

 * **Start date Implementation period of the course**<br>
 x Days, weeks, months or years before or after